diderote/LSF-RNAseq/README.md

 	- Genome alignment using STAR counts with GENCODE annotations
 6. Generation of scaled (reads per million) bigwig files from alignment
 7. Optional within-sample GC normalization (useful for experiments across multiple sequencing runs).
-8. Between sample normalization options: median-ratios (DESeq2 default), or removal of unwated variation (RUVSeq) using ERCC spikes or empirical negative controls.
+8. Between sample normalization options: median-ratios (DESeq2 default), or removal of unwated variation (RUVSeq) using ERCC spike-ins or empirical negative controls.
 9. Differential expression using DESeq2 (both default and apeglm or ashr shrunken LFC are reported)
 10. PCA plots and expression boxplots of all and experimental samples, raw and normalized counts
 11. Optional overlap with signifiantly differentially expressed genes by DESeq2 (q<0.05, 2FC, 1.5FC, no FC filter) with Sleuth (Kallisto) q<0.05 DE genes